cesc1989/apuntes/Luna/Backend/AppBlend/Upgrade to Rails 7.0.4 - Notes.md

 Bundler docs about git as source -> https://bundler.io/guides/git.html

-# CI Errors

-## Rails::Engine is abstract, you cannot instantiate it directly.
+# Rails::Engine is abstract, you cannot instantiate it directly.
 (RuntimeError)

 Got this error when building the release image in the CI:
 ```bash